Canon 200D vs Fujifilm X-T10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 200D and Fujifilm X-T10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.
+Both the 200D and the X-T10 have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Fujifilm X-T10?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 200D: